The-Mikest-Mike/CI-CD-Pipeline-Configuration-Manager-YAML/README.md

         source venv1/bin/activate # Activates the virtual environment pip install flask # Installs Flask inside the virtual environment

-  test: # Runs your unit tests to ensure code quality.
+  test:
     - name: Run Unit Tests
-      run: npm test # Example: Run unit tests; replace with your test command.
+      run: npm test # Example: Run unit tests; replace with your test command

-  deploy: # Handles deploying if conditions are met (e.g. when changes are pushed to the 'main' branch)
+  deploy:
     - name: Deploy to Production
-      if: github.ref == 'refs/heads/main'
+      if: github.ref == 'refs/heads/main' # Deploys when changes are pushed to the 'main' branch
-      run: ./deploy.sh production # Executes the 'deploy.sh' script with 'production' as an argument.
+      run: ./deploy.sh production # Executes the 'deploy.sh' script with 'production' as an argument
 ```

 ### Step 2: Run the script to generate the GitHub Actions workflow file.